eBah Humbug.

 I readily admit that this post is going to piss some people off.
 Especially the ones who were nice enough to send me the gratuitous greetings that inspired this rant.

 But please bear with me and read on.
-You’ll find there’s something valuable here to learn about building .
+You’ll find there’s something valuable here to learn about .

 Each year about this time the digital holiday cards start to fill my email box.
 And you know what I’m talking about because you’re either receiving them or you sent them.